 Most health shops and chemists have aisles and aisles of expensive supplements.
 In truth, as long as you eat properly, you likely don’t need any of them.
 However for busy lives and poor food choices in shops, sometimes it’s good to take a simple multi-supplement as a back-up.
 Choose one based on plants in sustainable packaging, and talk to your GP first, if taking any medication or pregnant/nursing.

-NHS recommends folic acid, for women up to 12 weeks after conception (and when trying to conceive) to help prevent spina bifida in babies.
-There are many foods to avoid in pregnancy include fish (so avoid cod liver oil) and foods high in vitamin (like pate or liver sausage).
+NHS recommends folic acid for women trying to conceive (and up to 12 weeks after conception) to prevent spina bifida in babies.
+Foods to avoid in pregnancy include fish (so avoid cod liver oil) and foods high in vitamin (like pate or liver sausage).